-2.5 Student-staff committee
+2.5 Staff-Student Committee

-We want to hear your views on the way the School operates.
-There is a student-staff committee on which both taught and research students are represented.
+We want to hear your views on the way the department operates.
+There is a Staff-Student Committee on which both undergraduate and postgraduate students are represented.
 Course representatives are elected by you to represent your views and ultimately, to help improve the quality of education provided by the College.